St Mary, Wedmore

 Messy Church meets occasionally on a Saturday afternoon a number of times a year.

 Our Vicar Richard Neill and his wife Lisa, and children Iona and Melissa joined us in 2008.
-Our Associate Priest Paul Kingdom joined us in January 2015 and we have just welcomed our new curate Joy Hawes and her husband Jeremy to our church.
+We have recently welcomed our new curate Joy Hawes and her husband Jeremy to our church.
 The ministry team is completed with Lay Readers Michael Gelder and Wendy Haslam.

 Do join us in our worship or at one of our community events.
 We would love to see you!

 You are seeing this message instead because your browser has not loaded the program code to produce the map.

 This could be for a variety of reasons, including:

 - Other Events